Body-Focused Repetitive Behavior Disorder

 Body-focused repetitive behavior disorder is characterized by body-focused repetitive behaviors other than skin picking (excoriation) or hair pulling (trichotillomania) (eg, nail biting, lip biting, cheek chewing) and attempts to stop the behaviors.

-Body-focused repetitive behavior disorder is an example of "other specified obsessive-compulsive and related disorder" in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR).
-DSM-5-TR classifies trichotillomania (hair-pulling disorder) and excoriation (skin-picking) disorder as separate disorders in the chapter on obsessive-compulsive and related disorders; these behaviors are also types of body-focused repetitive behaviors.
+Body-focused repetitive behavior disorder is an example of an "other specified obsessive-compulsive and related disorder" in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition, Text Revision (DSM-5-TR).
+This is in contrast to trichotillomania (hair-pulling disorder) and excoriation (skin-picking) disorder, also body-focused repetitive behaviors, which are classified as separate disorders.

 Symptoms and Signs of Body-Focused Repetitive Behavior Disorder